OvRcode/ovrride/wp-content/plugins/post-expirator/readme.txt

-=== PublishPress Future: Automatically Unpublish WordPress Posts ===
+=== PublishPress Future: Schedule Changes to WordPress Posts ===
 Contributors: publishpress, kevinB, stevejburge, andergmartins
 Author: publishpress
 Author URI: https://publishpress.com
-Tags: expire posts, update posts, schedule changes, automatic changes, Requires at least: 5.3
+Tags: expire posts, update posts, schedule changes, automatic changes, Requires at least: 6.1
+Requires PHP: 7.2.5
-Tested up to: 6.2
+Tested up to: 6.4
+License: GPLv2 or later
-Stable tag: 2.9.2
+Stable tag: 3.2.0

-Add an expiration date to posts.
-When your post is automatically unpublished, you can delete the post, change the status, or update the post categories.
+PublishPress Future can make scheduled changes to your content.
+You can unpublish the post, move the post to a new status, update the post categories, and much more.

 == Description ==

-The PublishPress Future plugin allows you to make automatic changes to posts. pages and other content types.
-On a date you choose, PublishPree Future can delete your post, change the status, or update the post categories, or make other changes.
+The PublishPress Future plugin allows you to make automatic changes to posts, pages and other content types.
+On a date you choose, PublishPress Future can delete your post, change the status, or update the post categories, or make other changes.

 Here's an overview of what you can do with PublishPress Future:

-* Choose expiry dates for content in any post type.
+* Choose unpublish dates for your posts.
-* Select expiry dates in the right sidebar when editing posts.
 * Modify, remove or completely delete content when the expiry date arrives.
+* Add or remove categories.
 * Modify expiry dates using "Quick Edit" and "Bulk Edit".
 * Receive email notifications when your content expires.
 * Show expiry dates in your content, automatically or with shortcodes.